 If it’s for decorative purposes in the living room, the mirror becomes a centre piece – same rules as above apply, find the corners and objects to be reflected.
 Similarly, avoid hanging it opposite the couch – you wouldn’t want to sit and look at yourself in the mirror all evening…

-What is the Price of a decent full length Mirror?
+Great Mirror Looks: the Price of a decent full length Mirror?

 Mirrors come in almost more sizes and shapes than any other piece or furniture, or accessory, but we need them – lots of them.
 You can get away with £100 or $120 for an average full length mirror online, but of course also check smaller auctions which are full of vintage pieces.
 Here’s a lean-against-the-wall full length mirror, readily available for those in a hurry to shop.
 When one mirror just won’t do.
 A mirror is a bit like lipstick – not too much or too many, please!

 But for those who are particularly clever with design, grouping a series of similar or even different mirrors together can look spectacular.
-Left is a sample of such clever mirror wall design from Christie’s auction house in London.
-This effect is striking, very eye catching – but can you look at this scene stealer every day in your living room?

 Mirror Placement on the Wall